 Additionally, there are a number of other roads in the area where fatal accidents are more likely than average.
 For instance, US 49 is a highly traveled road where commercial trucks are frequently present.
 Large vehicles like 18-wheelers and freight trucks present a high risk of severe injury when a crash occurs.
 Other major roads in the area where deadly accidents can occur due to high speeds of travel include US 62, US 71, the Fullbright Expressway, and route 112.

-Who is Liable for My Expenses if I Have a Motorcycle Crash in Fayetteville, Arkansas?
+Who is Liable for My Expenses After a Motorcycle Accident?

 Arkansas has a compulsory liability insurance law.
 This means that motorcycle riders and all drivers in Fayetteville and throughout Arkansas are required to purchase a liability policy that meets state minimum standards.
 In the state, the same minimum levels of coverage apply regardless of whether you drive a motorcycle, car, truck, or van.
 All motorists must purchase $25,000 of liability coverage per person for bodily injury.
 The policy must also include $50,000 of liability coverage per accident for 2 or more people.
 Finally, the property must also cover a minimum of $25,000 of damage to property.
 However, when serious injuries occur or a vehicle is totaled, these coverage limits can be quickly surpassed.
 It is typically a good idea to purchase coverage that is greater than the minimums.